 When you first start running outside, walk breaks that you didn’t need on the treadmill could be useful.
 A walk break does not mean you failed your run.
 On the contrary, it could help you run longer.
-Inserting one or several 30-second to one minute walks into the middle of your run can extend your workout and allow you feel stronger.
+Inserting one or several 30-second to one minute walks into the middle of your run can extend your workout and allow you to feel stronger.
 Walks can also help on hillier runs.
 If you’ve been running on a flat or low incline inside, a brisk walk up steep hills is a great way to become used to new terrain.
 Before long, you’ll be running up inclines with ease.

-Setting up a predetermined run will help you succeed on your outdoor journey.
-You won’t get lost or end up with more mileage then intended.
+Setting up a predetermined running route will help you succeed on your outdoor journey.
+You won’t get lost or end up with more mileage than intended.
 You’ll also be ready for any hills along the way.
-If you don’t know the mileage of a route by your house, use a website like Map My Run, Google Maps, AllTrails, or Strava to create new runs and experiment with different courses.
+If you don’t know the mileage of a route by your house, use a website or app like Map My Run, Google Maps, AllTrails, or Strava to create new runs and experiment with different courses.

 Always take some type of identification on a run, whether it is a license or a Road ID.
 Carrying cash or a card can be helpful for water breaks if you are in an area without fountains.
 Or you can plan to carry water and supplemental nutrition with you in a running vest or belt.
 If you live within a city, pack a transit card in case you end up further from home than anticipated.
 Many runners like to unplug and leave their phone at home, but consider carrying it along.
 It makes it easier to call for any assistance or to bring up a map in case you get lost.
 Check the weather before you go out to determine if you’ll need a jacket, hat, gloves, or other add-ons to your running attire.